aaroncherian/richards_lab_documentation/compendium/qualisys_setup.md

 1. Check the number of reflections in the bottom right of the 2D view.
 Aim for 0 reflections.
 2. Investigate reflections and mask objects if necessary.
     - Use the mask tool in the marker view.
+    - Ocus cameras have a 5 mask maximum

 ## Wooden Rig Setup
 1. Place the wooden rig bar on the treadmill.